Deletecat/ds-flashcart-guide/docs/README.md

 ## Identifying your cart

-Now we are on to the important section of this guide, identifying your cart.
+Now we are onto the important section of this guide, identifying your cart.

 A simple question, does your cart have a label with the manufacturers website name on it?